mitchcapper/LogCatch/README.md

 `brew install gawk tcl-tk`

 ### Windows:
 Active TCL or any wish install should work but you need awk.exe as well.
+The easiest solution is install [Git for Windows](https://git-for-windows.github.io/).

 ## Usage
 ### Starting